LucasBerzuk/COMP2600A2/README.md

 - Step 4: In your command line, type *pelican-quickstart* to initialize the pelican project.

-Now you are going to be prompted with a bunch of setup options, below I have listed out the spcific options that you need to modify during your setup.
+Now you are going to be prompted with a bunch of setup options, below I have listed out the specific options that you need to modify during your setup.
 Any option that appears that I have not listed here, you may just press enter.

 - Step 5.1: When you see *What will be the title of this web site?*
-  - You may name it whatever you  and press enter.
+  - You may name it whatever you want, and press enter.
 - Step 5.2: When you see *Who will be the author of this web site?*
   - You may type out your name and press enter.
 - Step 5.3: When you see *Do you want to specify a URL prefix? e.g., https://example.com (Y/n)*.